eeeschwartz/next/discovery-report/index.md

 * Form the team necessary to continue
 * About two months long

 <h5>Initial Key Performance Indicators (KPIs) for LexingtonKy.gov</h5>

 <p>Based on our analysis, we have a few initial KPIs.
 These may change as we gain insight but these are good starting points:</p>

 * Lower the bounce rate, or number of times that people encounter a page and immediately leave it
-* Lower the quantity of in-site searches (aside from the ones that start from the home page).
-In-site searches usually indicate that a user expected to find certain information but did not
+* Lower the quantity of in-site searches (aside from the ones that start from the home page)
+  * In-site searches usually indicate that a user expected to find certain information but did not
-* Lower the time to complete common tasks.
-For example, lower the time to find a pool schedule or holiday pickup time for trash
+* Lower the time to complete common tasks
+ * For example, lower the time to find a pool schedule or holiday pickup time for trash

 <h3>Alpha phase (Summer 2015)</h3>